Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Specimens_have_same_direction -->
 ## All specimens have the same direction:
-Selecting this algorithm improves automatic arena detection when all specimens move in the same direction.
+Select to optimize arena detection for specimens moving move in the same direction.
-- **Checked** → Improve the chances to correctly detect arenas when specimen(s) move strongly and in the same direction.
-- **Unchecked** → Use the fastest automatic arena detection algorithm, based on the distances between the centroids of the specimen(s) at the beginning of the video.
+- **Checked** → Uses motion pattern analysis for arena localization.
+- **Unchecked** → Employs standard centroid
+-based algorithm.

 <!-- END_Specimens_have_same_direction -->